including Milford, Springfield, Durham, Richland, Haycock, Nockamixon, Bridgeton,

 View from Bridge Street in Pleasant Valley, showing the

 The next station was Pullen, just north of where the line crossed Pullen Station Road at the S-curve.
 The long driveway to the northeast is the old ROW.
 Less then a mile from Pullen Station, where Cooks Creek turns to the northeast, the line begins following the creek.
-It crossed Old Bethlehem Pike just after Bridge Street in Pleasant Valley, before the Three Arch Bridge over the creek.
+It crossed Old Bethlehem Road just after Bridge Street in Pleasant Valley, before the Three Arch Bridge over the creek.
 There was also a Pleasant Valley station, but I don't know that location either.

 The next station to the northeast was named Gehman and was probably near where the line and Cook's Creek cross Slifer Valley Road. near where the creek and the line crossed Rt 412/212, east of Springtown, is probably the Location of the Springtown Station.